anatolebeuzon/monitor/README.md

 This request breakdown allows website maintainers to understand which parts of the request are the most problematic and should be improved in priority.

 **A choice was made _not_ to follow redirects.**
-Indeed, monitoring redirections can be insightful in itself: it is important to know how fast a page responds, even if it gives a 301 reponse code.
+Indeed, monitoring redirections can be insightful in itself: it is important to know how fast a page responds, even if it gives a 301 response code.
 And the response time of the redirecting page should not be mixed with the response time of the page it redirects to.

 **Another decision was made not to show minimum response times to the user.**
 In an effort not to overwhelm the user with low-value information, minimum response times are not shown on the dashboard.
 Indeed, it would provide little insight into how long a website takes to respond for an average user.
-Infrastructure mainteners should focus on optimizing max and average response times, rather than optimizing a min response time that very few users will experience.
+Infrastructure maintainers should focus on optimizing max and average response times, rather than optimizing a min response time that very few users will experience.

 ## Folder and files structure